roshankanel/Module-1-Challenge/README.md

     >Active from 30 May 2019

 * Who are the founders of the company?
+    > ***Tania Haidar (Principal, LREA)***
+    Tania has been in the real estate since 2000.
+She is a licensed strata and real estate agent.
+She deals with various clients from different backgrounds on a daily basis.
+Tania brings a wealth of knowledge to the business and always provides a very personalized service to all the clients.

+    >***Caroline Elmassian***
+    Caroline is a licenced Real Estate Agent and is the Property Manager for Platinum Properties (NSW) managing  over 250 properties in her portfolio.
+She also has a good understanding of strata management when it comes to repairs, maintenance, levies, common property and the regulation as well as the by-laws.
+She is very friendly and makes you feel comfortable with looking after your day to day management with your investment.
+She helps all strata owners, landlords as well as tenants.

+    >***Christine Elmassian***
+    Christine holds a Certificate of Registration and assists in property and strata management in the office.
+She is also the office administrator.
+She usually is the first point of contact when calling our office.
+If that person is not available to talk to you in the office she will try and assist to the best she possibly can.

 * How did the idea for the company (or project) come about?